cimryan/teslausb/README.md

 ### Get the Pi set up for your Tesla.
 If you set up the Pi with a keyboard and a monitor disconnect it and connect it to a PC.
 If you're using a cable be sure to use the port labeled "usb" on the circuitboard.
 1. Wait for the Pi to show up on the PC as a USB drive.
-1. Create a directory named TeslaCam at the root of the drive.
+1. Create a directory named TeslaCam at the root of the drive labeled CAM.
+1. Copy any music you'd like to the drive labeled MUSIC.
-1. Eject the drive.
+1. Eject the drives.
+1. Unplug the Pi from the PC.
-1. Plug the Drive into your Tesla.
+1. Plug the Pi into your Tesla.